What Is Tendonitis?

 After six weeks, patients can expect to return to weight bearing activity without a cast or boot.
 Exact recovery times depend on the specific injury endured and type of treatment plan followed, but most patients can expect to return to normal activity within six months of surgery.

 What Is Best For Tendonitis Prevention?

-To prevent tendonitis from occurring, it is recommended that athletes or people involved in heavy physical labor warm up before activity.
+To prevent tendonitis from occurring, it is recommended that athletes or people involved in heavy physical labour warm up before activity.
 Routine stretches and exercises to keep the tendon strong and flexible will greatly reduce the chance of injury.
-If you have experienced achilles tendonitis in the past, attending physical therapy or utilizing a personal trainer to keep yourself fit.
+If you have experienced Achilles tendonitis in the past, attending physical therapy or utilizing a personal trainer to keep yourself fit.

 Have any more questions about this tendonitis?
 If you’re suffering from an injury to your Achilles and need information - Dr. Ronak Patel can help you choose the best option for treatment and recovery.